These coconut flour muffins are ready in less than an hour. They are wonderfully tender and fluffy!

 Expert Tip

 When measuring coconut flour, it's best to measure it by weight and not by volume.
 Coconut flour is highly absorbent, so every small deviation from the recipe might result in dry muffins.
-When it comes to this flour, each tablespoon counts!
+When it comes to this flour, each teaspoon counts!

 Recipe FAQs